 Part C explains the components for an attribution (AMMA statement) or a distribution (SDS).
-Two part Cs have been provided as requirements for an AMMA statement differ from those of a SDS.
+2 part Cs are provided as requirements for an AMMA statement differ from those of a SDS.
 The table format is optional.

 The numbers inserted by way of example in part C may not always seem to reconcile.
 Where this happens, the guidance notes provide an explanation for the variation.
 If this arises in an AMMA statement or SDS prepared for an investor, the trustee may insert a note to explain the variation to avoid unnecessary enquiries from investors.